jasonjmcghee/mdxish/examples/naive-gi.md

 ### Jump Flood Algorithm

-The loose idea here is, if we get the pixel coordinates of every filled pixel in our input / surface texture, and spread them around in the right way, we'll end up with a texture where every pixel from our original image is still just its `uv`, but all the other pixels are the nearest `uv` from the original image.
-If we manage to do that - all we need to do is calculate the distance of the original and newly smeared pixel locations, at each pixel, and we've got a distance field we can use.
+The loose idea here is, if we get the pixel coordinates of every filled pixel in our input / surface texture, and spread them around in the right way, we'll end up with a texture where every pixel from our original image is still just its `uv`, but all the other pixels are whichever `uv` from the original image is the least distance away.
+If we manage to do that - all we need to do is calculate the distance between the original and newly smeared pixel locations, at each pixel, and we've got a [distance field](#distance-field-definition).

 For the "smearing" bit - we can just hierarchically repeat our `vUv` transformed `seed` texture, on top of itself a handful of times.